QuokkaStake/cosmos-node-exporter/README.md

 sudo nano /etc/systemd/system/cosmos-node-exporter.service
 ```

 You can use this template (change the user to whatever user you want this to be executed from.
 It's advised to create a separate user for that instead of running it from root):

 ```
 [Unit]
-Description=Cosmos Exporter
+Description=Cosmos Node Exporter
 After=network-online.target

 [Service]